aptus/FonB-Documentation/INSTALLATION/INSTALLATION.md

 ```
 <a name="create-fonb-mysql"/>
 ####5.6.
 Create FonB MySQL Database
 FonB uses MySQL Database to store all of its information.
 At this stage, you need to create a database to be used by FonB.
+Please note that Special Characters are not supported in current release of FonB (due to certain restrictions in PHP Configuration Syntax).

 ```
 mysql -u root -p
 Enter password: yourmysqlpassword
 mysql> CREATE DATABASE phonebook;
 mysql> CREATE USER 'username'@'localhost' IDENTIFIED BY 'userpassword';
 mysql> GRANT ALL PRIVILEGES ON *.* TO 'username'@'localhost' WITH GRANT OPTION;
 ```

 <a name="configure-ioncube"/>